-- All bourbon tours are roughly 45 minutes to an hour long.
+- All bourbon tours are roughly 45 minutes to an hour-long.
 Plan your day accordingly and allow driving time between distilleries.

 - Most distilleries close at 5 pm with the last tour starting an hour before close or earlier.
 Be sure to check on the distilleries’ website to see when they offer their last tour.

 - Tours will cost you between $10-15 a person, very few distilleries offer free tours.
-There are options to have behind the scenes tour that can cost a little more and need to be set up in advance.
+There are options to have behind the scenes tours that can cost a little more and need to be set up in advance.

 - Dress for the tours.
 You do spend time outside on each tour so dress accordingly.

 - Don’t forget to make time for lunch or bring snacks with you.